RetroDECK/ES-DE/README.md

 ## Acknowledgements

 RetroDECK maintains a positive and cooperative relationship with the upstream ES-DE project and is grateful to the ES-DE team for its continued collaboration and support for so many years, including providing and maintaining the `RETRODECK` custom build option from the very beginning.
-The ongoing development of ES-DE provides the foundation of many features used by RetroDECK and as main front-end.
+The ongoing development of ES-DE provides the foundation of many features used by RetroDECK as the main front-end.

 ---